 Outfoxed Farm is dedicated to its working students.
 This is a perfect opportunity for young ambitious equestrians to gain experience in the dressage field.
-We can offer housing, the opportunity to improve their riding skills, the chance to compete, and "hands on" experience with quality horses and top professionals.
+We can offer the opportunity to improve riding skills and "hands on" experience with quality horses and top professionals.
 Working hard but having fun is part of the package!
 For more information email firstname.lastname@example.org.
 Make sure you supply a resume and video of your riding.
 You must be over 18 years.
 You will be classified as an Independent, not an employee.

 A good article to read http://horsejunkiesunited.com/?p=6417